-Sarah joined the CCJ team as a Community Organizer in 2017 after previous work in performing arts and foreign language education, and she has since moved into the role of Campaign Director.
+Sarah joined the CCJ team as a Community Organizer in 2017 after previous work in performing arts and foreign language education, and she has since moved into the role of Interim Executive Director.
 A resident of Coal Center, PA, she is excited to work on issues related to legacy coal mining and the connection between the Appalachian petrochemical buildout and increases in fracking in southwestern PA communities like hers.
 She has a Master’s Degree in Public Administration and Policy but often says that her undergraduate degree in Theatre from the California University of Pennsylvania has been more useful in her work than anything else (ask her why sometimes!).
-When she is not working, Sarah loves spending time with her niece and nephews and going on walks with her “fur niece”, her sister’s lab/pitbull mix named Willow.
+When she is not working, Sarah loves spending time with her niece and nephews and going on walks with her "fur kid" Lucy.

 Blog Posts by Sarah Martik

 Quality, hometown healthcare and jobs are essential to everyone in our community.
 That’s why we are concerned about UPMC’s plan to acquire Washington Health System: we have seen how UPMC has treated other communities like ours.
 Over the last 15 years, UPMC acquired then closed rural hospitals in Braddock, Sunbury, Lock Haven, and Lancaster, and […]

 Oil and gas prices are hitting families across the globe exceptionally hard in the wake of Russia’s invasion of Ukraine.
 Narratives around who’s to blame and what could/should/would be happening to lower prices are spreading rampantly across media of all forms.
 In the narrative painted by industry, there are some significant missing pieces to the […]